binbin-xu/maskrcnn_for_midfusion/README.md

 --------

-# Original Readme from maskrcnn-benchmark (Faster R-CNN and Mask R-CNN in PyTorch 1.0)
+## The Original Readme from maskrcnn-benchmark (Faster R-CNN and Mask R-CNN in PyTorch 1.0)

 This project aims at providing the necessary building blocks for easily creating detection and segmentation models using PyTorch 1.0.